DolphinSolutionsLtd/dashboards/README.md.txt

 sudo mkdir Dolphin

-## Close and reopen the terminla.
+## Close and reopen the terminal.
 Ensure you are in root to create a folder for the dashboard.sh file

 ## Create the dashboard.sh file